aparo/pyes/docs/guide/reference/api/search/facets/index.rst

 !/guide/images/linkedin-faceted-search.png(Faceted Search at LinkedIn)!

 Facets can be used, however, for other purposes: computing histograms, statistical aggregations, and more.
-See the article about :ref:`data visualization <es-guide-reference-api-search-facets-blog-2011-05-13-data-visualization-with-elasticsearch-and-protovis>`  on the ElasticSearch's blog for inspiration.

 Scope
 -----